finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Save/Load Sessions + Log of all (Player) actions
 - Game-Play: Cut/Copy/Paste Cards
 - Game-Play: Undo with Ctrl-Z
+- Game-Play: Arrow from card with middle mouse button or alt
 - Game-Play: Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
 - Game-Play: gamePlayDefaultDecks and gamePlayDefaultCards
 - Game-Creation: Edit Button in Games Management Menu